andreas-barnensbibliotek/moodstocks-phonegap-demo-app/android/README.md

 * A Moodstocks [developer account](https://developers.moodstocks.com/register).
 * [PhoneGap](http://phonegap.com/download/) downloaded.

-> IMPORTANT: the sample application has been tested with PhoneGap v2.3.0 ~ v.2.8.0.
-You might encounter some errors if you use a lower version.
+> IMPORTANT: the sample application has been tested with PhoneGap v2.3.0 ~ v.2.9.0.

 ## Test the demo